fortyninemaps/karta/doc/source/introduction.rst

 Karta Documentation
 ===================

-*Karta* is a simple to use package for spatial analysis in Python.
-It streamlines processing of vector and raster data.
+*Karta* is a package for spatial analysis in Python.
+It streamlines data processing by providing generic geographical types for vector and raster sources as well as a selection of analysis functions.

 *Karta* is divided into two major sections, ``karta.raster`` for gridded image-like data, and ``karta.vector`` for point-wise geometry data.
 Users of GIS